Igfig/Into-The-Wastes/README.md

 Next, open RUNME.bat in a text editor (e.g. Notepad).
 Replace the path in the second line with the path to your Java 8 install's java.exe, in quotes.
 Now if you run RUNME.bat, the server should start correctly.

+## Installation Notes
+Do not under any circumstances update MixinBootstrap, Entity Culling, or Animania Base.
+Recent versions contain bugs that prevent the game from starting (MixinBootstrap), break tile entity rendering (Entiy Culling), and disable custom advancements (Animania).

 ## Further Troubleshooting
 If you experience further issues, submit a ticket at https://github.com/Igfig/Into-The-Wastes/issues